 Lineage Project’s unique teaching model fuses meditation, contemplative group discussion, and mindful movement, such as yoga and Tai Chi.
 We deliver this model to young people who are justice-involved, homeless, in school and suspended from school, or otherwise vulnerable.
 We also provide trainings and consultations for teachers and staff, helping to build trauma-informed, culturally responsive, and mindful organizations.

 Lineage Project delivers programs to youth and staff at every point in the justice system.
-We work inside secure detention facilities, non-secure detention and non-secure placement sites, alternative-to-incarceration programs, and with youth on probation.
+We work inside secure detention facilities, non-secure detention and placement sites, alternative-to-incarceration programs, and with youth on probation.
 We also create and manage a comprehensive arts and mindfulness after-school program at Horizon Juvenile Center (secure detention).

 Research published in the peer-reviewed International Journal of Offender Therapy and Comparative Criminology shows that our program at an alternative-to-incarceration site helped justice-involved young men manage their anger, reduce reactivity, and cope with high levels of stress and anxiety—potentially reducing the likelihood of justice system re-involvement.
 Read the full article here.

-"Teaching kids about mindfulness and breathing techniques has really helped them to regulate their emotions.
-Oftentimes a lot of the aggression and poor decision-making are the result of poor impulse control.
+"Teaching kids about mindfulness and breathing techniques has helped them regulate their emotions.
+Oftentimes aggression and poor decision-making are the result of poor impulse control.
 The Lineage instructors are very knowledgeable about our population and do an excellent job engaging the youth.
-Exposing kids and staff in our system helps create a safer environment and, hopefully, long lasting changes in the young people's ability to positively control their futures."
+Exposing kids and staff in our system helps create a safer environment and, hopefully, long lasting changes in the young people's ability to control their futures."

-— Sandra Bryce, former Center Director, Ella McQueen Reception Center
+— Sandra Bryce, former Director, Ella McQueen Reception Center (state-run intake center)